 - If there is an active region, toggle the first checkbox in the region and set all remaining boxes to the same status as the first.
-If you want to toggle all boxes in the region independently, use a prefix argument. - If the cursor is in a headline, toggle checkboxes in the region between this headline and the next.
-This does not act on the entire subtree, just the current entry. - If no active region, just toggle the checkbox at point.

-M-S-(RET) Insert a new item with a checkbox.
-This works only if the cursor is already in a plain list item (see Section 2.8 [Plain lists], page 8).

-C-c # Update the checkbox statistics in the current outline entry.
+If you want to toggle all boxes in the region independently, use a prefix argument. - If the cursor is in a headline, toggle checkboxes in the region between this headline and the next (so not the entire subtree). - If there is no active region, just toggle the checkbox at point. - M-S-(RET) Insert a new item with a checkbox.
+This works only if the cursor is already in a plain list item (see Section 2.8 [Plain lists], page 8). - C-c # Update the checkbox statistics in the current outline entry.
 When called with a C-u prefix, update the entire file.
-Checkbox statistic cookies are updated automatically if you toggle checkboxes with C-c C-c and make new ones with $M-S-(\overline{RET})$.
+Checkbox statistic cookies are updated automatically if you toggle checkboxes with C-c C-c and make new ones with $M-S-\langle \overline{RET} \rangle$.
 If you delete boxes or add/change them by hand, use this command to get things back into synch.
 Or simply toggle any checkbox twice with C-c C-c.